tomtom-international/open-data/command_tool_instructions.md

 -d
 Indicates that the most recent message added to the top of the issue (in gray text) should be deleted.

--f "File with body of text to find." -r "File with body of text to replace previous body of text."
+-f "Phrase to find." -r "Phrase to replace."
-Example: -f "C:\Users\dennehy\OneDrive - TomTom\find.txt" -r "C:\Users\dennehy\OneDrive - TomTom\replace.txt"
+Example: -f "HOT Tasking Manager" -r "MapRoulette"
-Note: The number of changes made will print in the command line console.
+Note: Find phrase must be formatted identically to issue body for tool to work.
+Use -g to copy an issue body to a file for easy copy-paste of find phrase.